streamx-co/FluentJPA/README.md

 WHERE (t0.name = ?)
 ```

-As a result, with FluentJPA you can write SQL without loosing type safety, intellisense, refactoring.
+As a result, using FluentJPA you can write SQL without loss of type safety, intellisense, refactoring.

 ## JPA Integration

 FluentJPA reads JPA annotations to map entities to SQL table names and properties to column names.
 Then it uses JPA native query for execution.
-As a result the solution is integrated with JPA pipeline and transactions, calls to JPA and FluentJPA can be freely mixed producing correct results.
+As a result the solution integrates with JPA pipeline and transactions, calls to JPA and FluentJPA can be mixed freely giving the correct results.

 ## SQL Support